Coach Jenna Avery summarizes her program:

 Jenna Avery is a writer, Certified Life Coach, and creativity coach.
 She helps highly creative artists, leaders, activists, and entrepreneurs grab hold of the bigger vision of what they were put here to do so they can bring their art, message, or movement out into the world in all its powerful, messy glory.

 Avery is also the founder of the “Just Do The Writing Accountability Circle” and loves to support writers to take daily, regular action on their writing projects.
 She is currently writing a sci-fi screenplay and publishing articles using the online system herself.

-Two of the many testimonials about The Writer’s Circle – visit the site to read others [and at larger size].
+One of the many testimonials about The Writer’s Circle – visit the site to read others [and at larger size].

 Originally posted 2013-05-12 23:04:07.